 I was thinking about my life the other day, which I often do.
 I realized that I don't have any challenges in my life, compared to a lot of other people.
 By that I mean, my life is going along smoothly and the things I want pretty much come to me.
 I thought: “that's a good thing, not to have to work so hard for what I want.”

 But then another thought popped into my head: “Yeah but your life is boring.
 You don't have any challenges, that feeling of intense satisfaction you get when you need to give your all to overcome a huge obstacle.
 There isn't anything better than that.”
 I started to think about overcoming obstacles and the satisfaction associated with it.
 Then I realized that intrinsic to any challenge is resistance to the goal.
 An obstacle is necessary in order to have a challenge.
-If you weren't resisting what you wanted, it wouldn't feel like an obstacle, and there would be no challenge!
+If resistance to the goal is not present, it wouldn't feel like an obstacle, and there would be no challenge!
 I started to think about that great feeling you get when you overcome the obstacle and demonstrate success.
-That feeling is just the lowering of the resistance you put up in the first place!
-I then realized, again, that you are your own worst enemy, and your best friend.
-I realized for the umpty-umph time that I create everything in my life.
+But that feeling is just the lowering of the resistance that was put up in the first place.
+I then realized that in life, each individual is their own best friend and their own worst enemy.

 Which scenario would you rather experience?
 Which business do you think will be easier to run, and be ultimately more successful?

-The first guy gets off the mesa and practically collapses.
-The second guy gets off the rock and is still excited.
+Bill gets off the mesa and practically collapses.
+Bob gets off the rock and is still excited.
 He is really tired, had some difficulties, but feels exhilarated at his experience.

-The first guy goes to his buddies and starts bragging to them all what a monster he is.
+Bob goes to his buddies and starts bragging to them all what a monster he is.
 He tells them about the time he almost fell off, and all the rest.
 They look at him in awe.
-The second guy goes to his friends and he tells them how much fun he had.
+Bob goes to his friends and he tells them how much fun he had.
 He tells them about his anxious moments, but he describes how good the rock is, how the climb can be successfully negotiated.
 He shows them the route he took.

-The first guy's buddies are scared shitless to attempt the climb.
+Bill’s buddies are scared shitless to attempt the climb.
 They look at him like a minor deity.
-The second guy's buddies are excited to try it for themselves.
-The energy of the group is really high, and they decide to climb it together with the second guy leading the way.
+Bob’s buddies are excited to try it for themselves.
+The energy of the group is really high, and they decide to climb it together with Bob leading the way.

-The first guy overcame big-time challenges.
-The second guy did as well, but his climb was marked by an excitement that comes from a lack of resistance to the goal.
+Bill overcame big-time challenges.
+Bob did as well, but his climb was marked by an excitement that comes from a lack of resistance to the goal.

-Challenge is mostly self-imposed, regardless of the activity.
-Anything that can be accomplished with resistance, can be done easier with a lack of resistance.
+Anything that can be accomplished with resistance can be done easier with a lack of resistance.
 And with a lot more fun as well!